 Tips for getting Alhambra tickets and visiting the Alhambra:

-- Book ahead as far as you can.
-You will reserve your tickets through Ticketmaster and here is the website in English for the General Ticket which includes everything (Nasrid Palaces, Gardens, Generalife, Alcazaba).
-If you want to look at the other types of tickets such as Doble de Oro or night time visits to the Alhambra, check here.
+- You can now reserve your tickets directly through the Alhambra.
+Here is the website in English for the General Ticket which includes everything (Nasrid Palaces, Gardens, Generalife, Alcazaba).
+You can also look at the other types of tickets such as Doble de Oro or night time visits to the Alhambra.
+They have a helpful chat feature if you have questions.
+Or you can call them at +34 858 953 616. (you can no longer get Alhambra tickets through Ticketmaster)

 - You (most likely) want to purchase a ticket that includes the Nasrid Palace – the “General Ticket” is the normal ticket that includes this area of the monument.
 This is the section of the monument that is time restricted.
 You can access the rest of the monument throughout the day on the date of your ticket (may be restricted to morning or afternoon time slots depending on the time of year), but you can only visit the Nasrid Palace at the time shown on your ticket.
 And you should plan to be in the line for the Nasrid Palace at least 30 minutes before your scheduled time.
 Many people get confused about this so I will elaborate.
 If your ticket says 14:00, that means you should be in line for the Nasrid Palace at 13:30.
 You will gain entry to the palaces at 14:00.
 As far as I can tell you can stay inside for as long as you like but there is a one way route so you will probably finish within 30 minutes to 1 hour.